mattyblackout/cs2815-project/README.md

 4. If you get an error saying 'react-scripts' is not installed, just type 'npm i react-scripts' and try to run start again after.
 5. The web-app should now be ready to go.

-Make sure you have a working Postgres database already running on local prior to attempting the above steps.
-You should also have input your database details in /backend/queries.js

 # NAVIGATING THE WEB-APP
 1. Once the webpack is compiled successfully, the web-app is ready to view in the browser.
 2. First, start typing your desired table number.